oplS17projects/Virtual-Piano/Minh_Nguyen.md

 (define lower-pressed (rectangle 75 30 "solid" "red"))

-;Use a list to contain the image keys, that way it is easier to more neat to call a draw function (define pianolist (list white-tile black-tile white-tile-pressed black-tile-pressed higher-note lower-note higher-pressed lower-pressed))
+;Use a list to contain the image keys
+(define pianolist (list white-tile black-tile white-tile-pressed black-tile-pressed
+                        higher-note lower-note higher-pressed lower-pressed))

  ```

- ## 2. Step-by-step UI design
+ ## 2. Easy to follow UI design

- The UI was designed followed step-by-step fashion so that anyone could read and be able to understand
+ The UI was designed followed a step-by-step fashion so that anyone could read and be able to understand
- what it does
+ what it does.
+Also note that all elements called were being access via the list but never the elements itself.

  ```
- ;Design the layout of black tiles.
+ ;Draw the black tiles.
 (define draw-black-tiles
   (overlay/xy  (second pianolist) 100 0
                (overlay/xy (second pianolist) 140 0